garusis/pickup/README.md

 $ curl -sS $URL | pickup | json -g
 ```

-Or, for example, to stream the titles only:
+Or, for example, to filter the titles:

 ```
 $ curl -sS $URL | pickup | json -ga title